 Data accuracy is maintained through continuous updates and sourcing from established platforms.
 The API retrieves real-time information, ensuring that users receive the most current and relevant results.

-To obtain your API key, you first need to sign in to your account and subscribe to the API you want to use.
-Once subscribed, go to your Profile, open the Subscription section, and select the specific API.
-Your API key will be available there and can be used to authenticate your requests.
+To obtain your API key, first sign in to your account and navigate to the API you want to use.
+From the API's Pricing section, choose a plan and complete the subscription process.
+Once subscribed, return to the API page and you will see your API Access Key displayed at the top of the documentation page.
+You can use this key to authenticate your requests.

 You can’t switch APIs during the free trial.
 If you subscribe to a different API, your trial will end and the new subscription will start as a paid plan.